Pilots Jailed After Firetruck Accident

 Key Takeaways:

-• The International Federation of Air Line Pilots' Associations (IFALPA) is protesting the immediate arrest and two-day incarceration of two pilots following a runway collision in Lima, Peru.
+• The International Federation of Air Line Pilots' Associations (IFALPA) is protesting the arrest and two-day incarceration of pilots involved in a recent runway collision in Lima, Peru.

 See a mistake?
 Contact us.